chiptus/multi-search/README.md

 ## User Stories

-- When the user opens the app for the first time no word is chosen, settings are default and only the search bar is visible
+- [x] When the user opens the app for the first time no word is chosen, settings are default and only the search bar is visible
-- When the user opens the app (not for the first time), the next word is chosen, with its translation, and a link to google translate)
+- [x] When the user opens the app (not for the first time), the last word is chosen
 - The user can check a word as done
 - The user can search for done words, but these words won't be selected automatically.
 - The user can set which sites are used for search.